 Your product is your baby, no doubt.
 It's tough to hear that people don’t like your service.
 However, gathering honest feedback is the only way to keep improving your service and keeping a solid user base.
 That’s why it is important to never frame your questions in a way, that influence your respondents.
 Use open-ended questions and keep out all emotions when collecting feedback.
 It is better to get harsh feedback to improve on than getting the best feedback, but nobody is using your service.

-Build a successful business with the saas bundle
+Build a successful business with the Startup success bundle5.
+Tracking too little

 Knowing your goals is the first step to business success.
 Tracking the underlying metrics to reach your goals is the next step.
 As Alex Theuma, CEO of SaaStock would say: